-The refurbishment of the former hotel in St Helier has now been completed, and Shelter Trust are in occupation of the premises.
-They report that the facility is proving a great benefit to their residents.
-Current financial circumstances are necessitating a pause in the Trust's embarking on new projects, but we remain hopeful that a new venture will be possible in due course
+As the Trust approaches its thirtieth year, and as the landscape of social housing provision is changing, the financial model needs to be kept under review to meet new challenges, and this is something the Trust will address in the next financial year.
+Current financial circumstances are necessitating a pause in the Trust's embarking on new projects, but we remain hopeful that a new venture will be possible in due course.